 It was a no-brainer then, I’d work at McDonald’s, get out of school early, and earn significantly more than a paper route.

 However, it was a crazy time in the life of a NY high school student, because we weren’t allowed to work until we were 16, and driver’s licenses were earned at age 17 with a passing grade in a driver’s education course.

-Well needless to say, that with all of my spending on sports cards, and now cigarettes (as I picked that up from the older guys I worked with who I thought was cool), I really wasn’t putting too much away into my passbook savings account at the bank around the corner from our house–for those of you who are too young to remember passbook savings accounts, it’s kind of like a checkbook, but for a savings account.
+Well needless to say, with all of my spending on sports cards, and now cigarettes (as I picked that up from the older guys I worked with who I thought were cool), I really wasn’t putting too much away into my passbook savings account at the bank around the corner from our house–for those of you who are too young to remember passbook savings accounts, it’s kind of like a checkbook, but for a savings account.

 Ask your parents, they’ll tell explain it 😀

 And, since I wasn’t contributing anything to my savings, my “car fund” was struggling too as they were one and the same and I ended up getting a 1986 burgundy Pontiac Sunbird with an oxidized roof and hood, which in 1994 wasn’t too flashy or even nice, but that story will be part of an upcoming post I’ll be working on after this one.